eryksiejka47/K-Spice-API-Yggdrasil/README.md

 ![cmd](images/enviroment_variables.png)

-We need to add a new user variable, therefore press "New..." and call the variable "PYTHONPATH" and copy and paste the line below as the "Variable value":
+We need to add a new user variable, therefore press "New..." and name the variable "PYTHONPATH".
+Next, copy and paste the line below in the "Variable value" field:

 ```shell
 C:\Program Files (x86)\Kongsberg\K-Spice\bin64